the78mole/km271-wifi/DOC/Getting_Started.md

 ![Fallback Hotspot Page](../IMG/esphome-fallback-page.png)

 Select your Wi-Fi and enter the password.
 If you accidentally choose the wrong network, it can be difficult to regain access to the board.
-In that case, you need to disable the wrong Wi-Fi or move the module out of its range.
-Alternatively, you can remove the module from the Buderus unit, power it via USB, and move out of Wi-Fi range (set the PWRSEL jumper accordingly).
+In that case, you need to disable the wrong Wi-Fi.
+Alternatively, you can remove the module from the Buderus unit, move out of WiFi range and power it via USB (set the PWRSEL jumper accordingly).
 Then you can restart the setup process.

 You can also flash a new firmware on the fallback hotspot page – but **not a different firmware** (e.g., the one by dewenni).